contao/contao/UPGRADE.md

 ### Unknown insert tags

 Unknown insert tags are no longer removed from the resulting text.
-Instead they are now kept as is and are visible in the front end.
+Instead, they are now kept unchanged and are visible in the front end.

 ### Insert tag hooks